psresnik/topcat/README.md

 [Return to top](#toc)

 <div id="installing"/>
 ### Installing the TOPCAT software

 * Installing the environment
 	*  If you have `conda` already installed, you should be good to go.
 Skip this step.

-	*  If not, we recommend that you install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/index.html#quick-command-line-install) unless for other reasons you'd prefer to do a full [conda installation](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)
+	*  If not, we recommend that you install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/index.html#quick-command-line-install) unless for other reasons you'd prefer to do a full [anaconda installation](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)

 * Installing TOPCAT
 	* Do a `git clone` for this TOPCAT package

 * Installing necessary packages
 	* For reference, see the conda documentation on [Creating an environment from an environment.yml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 	* At the moment, we have two separate conda environments that need to be installed.
-These will eventually be combined into just one.
+These will be combined into just one when we make the move to a python driver.
 		* The `topics` package:

 			* Edit the `prefix` variable at the end of [code/topics.yml](code/topics.yml) so that it points to wherever you want the `topics` environment to live

 			* Excecute `conda env create -f code/topics.yml`

 		* The `topic_curation` package:

 			* Edit the `prefix` variable at the end of [code/topic_curation.yml](code/topic_curation.yml) so that it points to wherever you want the `topic_curation` environment to live

-			* Excecute `conda env create -f code/topic_curation.yml`
+			* Execute `conda env create -f code/topic_curation.yml`

+	* Finally, install the [csvfix](https://wlbr.de/csvfix/) package via [this git repository](https://github.com/wlbr/csvfix).

 [Return to top](#toc)